Sling TV doesn’t have the best channel lineup, cloud DVR or user experience compared to other cable TV replacements.

 However, Sling Blue or Sling Orange + Blue users may receive some locals.

-Sling TV only carries FOX and NBC in select markets where the local stations are owned by those two networks — mostly major cities.
+Sling TV only carries ABC, FOX and NBC in select markets where the local stations are owned by those three networks.
+Most local TV stations are not owned by the networks.

-You can see a full list of those markets by following this link.
+You can see a full list of the markets where Sling TV carries locals by following this link.

 If local stations are important to you, consider an indoor or outdoor antenna.
 AntennaWeb.org is a great resource to explore your options.